-and expression, is not absolute to the extent that it can be limited under certain circumstances.
+and expression, 174 is not absolute to the extent that it can be limited under certain circumstances.
 Moreover, policing demonstrations can be challenging and may sometimes require law enforcement officials use force to maintain order and prevent crime.
-Despite this, however, international law requires that certain rights and principles be respected during demonstrations, even where dispersal might be legitimate.
-These principles include respect for the prohibition on torture and ill-treatment and the obligation on law enforcement officials to respect and protect the life and security of all persons during demonstrations and abide by the principles of legality, necessity, proportionality and precaution in carrying out their duties.
+175 Despite this, however, international law requires that certain rights and principles be respected during demonstrations, even where dispersal might be legitimate.
+These principles include respect for the prohibition on torture and ill-treatment 176 and the obligation on law enforcement officials to respect and protect the life and security of all persons during demonstrations177 and abide by the principles of legality, necessity, proportionality and precaution in carrying out their duties.
+178 been reported.
+This is in clear contravention of national legislation requiring that persons not be arrested or detained without a detailed arrest warrant issued during arrest or pre-trial detention.
+180 It also contravenes international law, which strictly prohibits arbitrary arrest or detention.
+181

-Demonstrations in Syntagma Square, Athens, June 2011 © Marios Lolos
+Syntagma Square, Athens, June 2011 © Marios Lolos